Senior Lecturer in Sociology / Programme Leader MSc Inequality and Society

-I am currently the Programme Leader for the MSc Inequality and Society as well as Module Leader for a number of modules.
+I am currently the Programme Leader for MSc Inequality and Society and module leader for several modules.

 Teaching and supervision

 MSc Inequality and Society modules:

 - Fear of a Queer Planet?
 Sexuality and Inequality

 Research interests for potential research students